agravier/crdt-study/README.md

 ### Python immutable implementation of local process and backend server

-The immutable implementation is simple, easily auditable, but highly inefficient as it suffers from unbounded growth.
+The immutable implementation is simple, easily auditable, but highly inefficient as it suffers from unbounded growth even on a fixed size set or graph.
 Yet, it is useful as it provides a reference implementation and a performance baseline.

+Note: I call it "immutable" but it is not really immutable, it just does nothing in the way of removing stale operations from its operations log.

 ### LSM-Tree based implementation of local process and backend server